- 1 Metal Reflective Layer

 DVD rot is really a concern if you’ve transferred your family memories from tape to DVD.
 If it’s a commercial DVD with DVD rot, you can always go out and buy another one.

 But DVDs with family memories are irreplaceable.
-So, the best you can do is prevent your DVDs from being attacked with DVD rot by observing the following tips.
+So, the best you can do is stop DVD rot is by observing the following tips.

 - Touch only the outer edges of the disc and the center hole, when handling your DVD.